LinuxLab-ESGI/Gaming-on-Linux-systems/README.md

 ### A new hope for Valve and the Linux gaming community

 2021 was a crucial year for Linux gaming and even for Gaming in general.
-In fact, Valve announces the release of the Steam Deck console and SteamOS 3.0.
-Due to semiconductor shortage, the console was only available after a few months (at the beginning of 2022) which did not prevent it from being a real success for the players.
+In fact, Valve announces the release of the Steam Deck console in July of that year.
+Due to semiconductor shortage, the console was only available after a few months (at the beginning of 2022 in Europe for example) which did not prevent it from being a real success for the players.

-Environnement KDE Plasma
-Basé sur Arch
+At the same time as the release of the console, Valve also released SteamOS 3.0, based on Arch Linux this time, with a KDE environment.
+This new version of SteamOS is a real success for the Linux community and it is the first time that a major Linux distribution is used as the base of a gaming console designed for the general public.
+This is a real step forward for the Linux gaming community.

 ### When the open source community gets involved
 N